prizle858/python_project2022/README.md

 - Dataset: contains all dataset in csv form, e.g. Characters.csv, Harry Potter 1.csv, Harry Potter 2.csv, Harry Potter 3.csv
 - Rest: plotting.py and quiz.py will be imported to main.ipynb, which is the only thing you need to run in order to participate in our quiz!

+## Disclaimer
+Unfortunately, while using VS code we experienced some issues we were not able to resolve.
+Therefore, we would advice using JupyterLab or Jupyter Notebook.

 ## Authors

 - Jessica Simon